 High school girls wrestling is one of the newest activities Decorah High School has to offer female student athletes.
 No matter the size, athletes will be competing against opponents of approximately the same size, thanks to established weight classes.
 From wrestling a participant can develop physical fitness and strength, the ability to protect one's self, sportsmanship, friendship and self-confidence in preparing to be a better citizen.
 A formidable schedule is established each year for athletes to show improvement and compete against fellow female athletes that begins in November and ends in February.
-As this sport continues to grow, more opportunities will be prevalent for post-season competition.
+With girls wrestling being sanctioned for the first time in the winter 2022-2023 season, a post-season tournament series will now be offered by the IGHSAU.